imtiffanyyu/bootstrap-website/README.md

-# bootstrap-website
+# Exercise: Create Website Using Bootstrap
-2016-04-22: Bootstrap exercise
+This is a class exercise exploring Boostrap to make websites.
+(April 22, 2016)